 Engoo Blog Language Tips

-However, even though we all enjoy clear, sunny days, it's much more common for people to complain about weather that isn't so great.
-And of course, the winter time gives us many opportunities to talk about cold temperatures and snow.
+However, even though we all enjoy sunny days, it's more common for people to complain about weather that isn't so great — and cold winter days are the perfect example.

-This time, we'll list some of the most common words and expressions you can use in small talk or when chatting with friends when it's cold outside.
+This time, we'll introduce some common words and expressions you can use in small talk or chats with friends when it's cold outside.
 Give them a try!

 A woman sitting outside and looking at mountainous winter scenery